barebox/barebox/Documentation/user/remote-control.rst

 ^^^^^^^^^^^^^^^^^^^^

 bbremote needs the port and possibly the baudrate to access the remote barebox.
-The port can be configured with the ``--baudrate`` option or with the ``BBREMOTE_PORT`` environment variable.
+The port can be configured with the ``--port`` option or with the ``BBREMOTE_PORT`` environment variable.
 The port can either be the device special file if it's a local port or if it's a remote port a string of the form: ``rfc2217://host:port``.
 The baudrate can be given with the ``--baudrate`` option or the ``BBREMOTE_BAUDRATE`` environment variable.
 For the rest of this document it is assumed that ``bbremote``